lxkahn/Merced_Formation_2024/README.md

 # Merced Formation

-This repository contains code and data associated with the manuscript submitted to *Geochemistry, Geophysics, Geosystems*:
+This repository contains code and data associated with the manuscript submitted to *Journal of Sedimentary Research*:

 **The stratigraphic record of the arrival of the Sacramento and San Joaquin Rivers to the California coast**